dinhe878/love-data-week-2026/index.md

 {% if site.event_status != "over" %}

-This year, for the first time, Nordic Love Data Week is organized by several Nordic universities, aiming to promote awareness and best practices in research data management, data sharing, and data literacy across the Nordic region.
+This year, for the first time, a Nordic Love Data Week is organized by several Nordic universities.
+We aim to promote awareness and best practices about research data management, data sharing, and data literacy across the Nordic region.
-We have d
+We have several presentations to offer and also invite you to set aside some time with you research group for the Nordic "Where's the Data Day" on Thursday 12 February.

 ## When and where

-Visit the Agenda page to find an online webinar or workshop of interest Further, we invite research groups to Hands-on events on **Where's the Data Day** (Thursday 12 February) will...
+Visit the Agenda page (LINK) to find an online webinar or workshop of interest.
+Further, we invite research groups to create their own hands-on events on **Where's the Data Day** (LINK)

 ## Välkommen!
 Tervetuloa!
 Velkommen!